 I’ve been active in nature and heritage conservation efforts since the late 1970s.
 In 1985 I visited the Yukon and Alaska, flying my own small plane, and fell in love with the country – five years later, I moved to Whitehorse.
-I’ve travelled extensively, conducted educational tours throughout the Yukon, Alaska and the western Northwest Territories, and have been a regular speaker on cruise ships in both Alaska and the Caribbean since 2005.
+I’ve travelled extensively, conducted educational tours throughout the Yukon, Alaska and the western Northwest Territories, and have been an occasional speaker on cruise ships in both Alaska and the Caribbean since 2005.
 I’ve written a local mining history, Fractured Veins & Broken Dreams, a smaller book about the Alaska Highway, and a guide to South Klondike Highway.
 I have also edited several Northern titles including “Mackenzie Breakup” and “The Life and Times of Digger Cook”.

 Heavily involved in community affairs for many years, I was an Auxiliary member of the Royal Canadian Mounted Police from 1994-1997, and have served on several community boards including Block Parents, the Whitehorse Heritage Advisory Board and the Yukon Quest Sled Dog Race.
 I also served as an elected member of the South Klondike Local Advisory Council while living full-time in Carcross for several years.